 At Lantern of Knowledge school our objectives are to develop an ethos which demonstrates to children, parents/carers and the wider community the importance of good attendance and punctuality.
-Research shows that there is a direct correlation between attendance and academic achievement.
-Furthermore, maintaining good levels of attendance and punctuality is part and parcel of preparing pupils for their future.

 We encourage parents to ensure that their children achieve maximum possible attendance and that any problems that prevent this are identified and acted on promptly.
 Our primary responsibility for the safeguarding of pupils means that we must monitor pupil attendance and punctuality carefully and highlight any absences that give cause for concern.